 The Google Pixel 5 is the latest smartphone from the folks behind Android.
 It offers 5G support in a mid-range device and continues the Pixel tradition of having great cameras and innovative features.
 That’s all inside a phone that costs $699.
-However, Samsung recently announced another mid-range smartphone, the Galaxy S20 FE (Fan Edition).
-It has a lot of the flagship hardware and features from the earlier Galaxy S20 series of phones.
+However, Samsung revealed another mid-range smartphone in 2020, the Galaxy S20 FE (Fan Edition).
+It has a lot of flagship hardware and features from the earlier Galaxy S20 series of phones.
 However, Samsung has made a few changes to the Galaxy S20 FE.
 The final result is that it costs the same as the Pixel 5.
 So, what are the major differences?

 In this article, we will compare and contrast both phones, and offer up our opinion on which one is worthy of your $699.
 Here is our look at the Google Pixel 5 vs Samsung Galaxy S20 FE.